 - 1. The Senatus Academicus shall appoint a committee to examine the thesis and report on it to the Senatus Academicus.
 The committee shall normally consist of two examiners, one of whom shall be an external examiner.
 An internal examiner shall be appointed, who (for administrative purposes) shall act as convener of the committee. - 2.
 In the case of an employee of the University, the examining committee shall consist of an internal examiner who shall act as convener and two external examiners. - 3.
 The examiners appointed by the Senatus Academicus shall submit independent written reports without consultation on the thesis.
-These independent reports must be completed and a copy returned to the Registry before any oral examination of the candidate takes place.
+These independent reports must be completed and a copy returned to the Registry Academic Support Office before any oral examination of the candidate takes place.
 In addition the supervisor of the thesis shall submit a written report to the examining committee detailing any special circumstance that may have affected the candidate's performance but making no comment relating to the quality of the work. - 4.
 The committee shall require the candidate to submit to an oral examination.
 In exceptional circumstances and only with the express approval of the Faculty Business Committee the requirement of an oral examination may be waived. - 5.
 The examining committee shall bear in mind that their judgement of the substantial significance of the thesis should take into account what may be reasonably expected of a capable and diligent student after three years of full-time study. - 6.
 The examination of the thesis by the committee should normally be completed within three months of the date of submission.
 If the examining committee is unable to convene within three months then the Dean of Faculty shall be empowered to authorise a short extension of the examining period or to advise the Senatus Academicus that a new committee should be appointed. - 7.
 No candidate may submit a thesis until the appropriate fee requirement has been met. - 8.
 Where students have been admitted under II (4) the following additional regulations apply. - A. The examination of the thesis shall take place according to the rules and procedures of the lead institution subject to any additional clauses in the joint agreements. - B. The degree certificate must contain a form of words that makes it clear that the single degree is jointly awarded by the two institutions concerned. - C. Appointments of external examiners shall be agreed by both institutions. - 9.
-The examining committee shall make one of the following recommendations to the Senatus Academicus:- - A. that the thesis be approved and the degree of PhD/ DLang/EngD be awarded without corrections; or - B. that the thesis be approved and the degree of PhD/ DLang/EngD be awarded, subject to the making of any purely typographical corrections and revisions; or - C. that the thesis be not accepted in its present form but that the candidate be given the opportunity to make minor corrections within a period of three months of the date of the examination and that, upon the convener of the committee being satisfied that these minor corrections have been effected, the thesis be approved and the degree of PhD/ DLang/EngD be awarded; or - D. that the thesis be not accepted in its present form but that the candidate be given the opportunity to revise the thesis or portfolio and resubmit it within twelve months from the date of intimation to the candidate of the decision of the Examining Committee-this recommendation meaning that the candidate must resubmit a corrected thesis, pay a re-examination fee, and be re-examined, though the examiners have the right to waive a further oral examination; or - E. that the thesis not being of sufficient merit, the candidate may resubmit the thesis within twelve months for a further examination for the award of PhD/ DLang/EngD this recommendation meaning that the candidate must resubmit a corrected thesis, pay a re-examination fee, and be re-examined, with a further oral examination; or - F. that the thesis not being of sufficient merit, the candidate may resubmit the thesis within twelve months for a further examination for the award of MPhil. this recommendation meaning that the candidate must resubmit a corrected thesis under the regulations for the degree of MPhil., pay a re-examination fee, and be re-examined, though the examiners have the right to waive a further oral examination; this recommendation may be offered to the candidate at the same time as recommendation v. as an alternative option, but may not be the only recommendation at the first presentation of the thesis; or - G. that the thesis be rejected and no award made.
-This may not be the recommendation at the first presentation of the thesis.
+The examining committee shall make one of the following recommendations to the Senatus Academicus:- - A. that the thesis be approved and the degree of Ph.D. be awarded subject to making any purely typographical corrections and revisions; or - B. that the thesis be not accepted in its present form but that the candidate be given the opportunity to make minor corrections to the thesis within a period of three months of the date of the examination and that, upon the convener of the committee being satisfied that these minor corrections have been effected, the thesis be approved and the degree of Ph.D. be awarded; or - C. that the thesis be not accepted in its present form but that the candidate be given the opportunity to revise the thesis and resubmit it within twelve months from the date of intimation to the candidate of the decision of Senatus; or

+- D. that the thesis being of sufficient merit, the candidate be awarded the degree of M.Phil.; or - E. that the thesis be rejected.